 In 2014 and 2015, I conducted in-depth fieldwork in Asia and Russia.
 I also lectured as a Visiting Professor at the Tecnológico de Monterrey in Mexico in 2014.
 During my academic sabbatical (2012-2013), I conducted research in China, India, and Taiwan with a Residential Research Faculty Fellowship awarded by the Institute of East Asian Studies, U.C.
 Berkeley; and served as Visiting Scholar at the Center for the Study of Law and Society of the U.C.
 Berkeley School of Law and Scholar-in-Residence in the Religion, Politics, and Globalization Program of the Institute of International Studies, U.C.
 Berkeley.

 Prior to arriving at Temple, I served as a post-doctoral fellow at the University of Southern California’s Center for International Studies.
 I was also affiliated with the U.S.-China Institute.
 I received my Ph.D. in Political Science from U.C.
 Berkeley, and I grew up in Albuquerque, New Mexico and the San Francisco Bay Area.

-When not doing research or teaching, I enjoy traveling around the world with my family, running on city streets, hiking in neighborhood hills, browsing bookstores, writing poetry, and cooking gourmet cuisine to satisfy my culinary curiosity.
+When not doing research or teaching, I enjoy traveling the world and eating and cooking gourmet cuisine with my husband Robert C. Romano, a software engineer, and our children.
+I also enjoy running on city streets, hiking in neighborhood hills, browsing bookstores, and writing poetry.